-The Doctor of Nursing Practice specialization is designed to foster the advanced practice of nursing within a complex health system.
+The Doctor of Nursing Practice, professional leadership specialization is designed to foster the advanced practice of nursing within a complex health system.
 The program is open to nurses who have a minimum of one year of fulltime work experience in one of the following areas: Faculty role, hospital management/leadership, Advanced Practice Nurse (NP), Clinical Nurse Leader (CNL), Clinical Nurse Specialist (CNS).

 The DNP specialization is targeted toward nurses who are looking for education in a variety of courses that will allow them to take managerial or entrepreneurial roles in healthcare systems or smaller clinical settings.
 The program allows nurses to take courses that fit their career goals (instead of a pre-determined path which many DNP programs require).

-Graduates of the DNP Specialization will be able to:
+Graduates of the DNP, professional leadership specialization will be able to:

 - Appraise the needs of complex organizations as they go through strategic decision-making and change implementation.

 - Critique roles of leaders and collaborators in planning, providing, and evaluating healthcare.

 - Generate strategic plans for organizational change by utilizing theoretical knowledge, meaningful, data and evidence-based practice to while being culturally and ethnically sensitive